Three-point revolution: 2010s: The Stephen Curry effect

 After a Game 7 loss in the NBA finals, the Warriors further improved the shooting versatility on their roster by signing former MVP Kevin Durant, who averaged 4.9 three point attempts per game on 38.5% efficiency for his career.
 Kevin Durant was considered one of the best players and three point shooters in the NBA, and the Warriors would surpass their previous point differential of 10.76 in the 2015–16 regular season, improving to 11.63 for the 2016–17 NBA season.
 In the 2016–17 NBA season the Warriors recorded 31.2 3PA per game on 38.3% efficiency on their way to another NBA championship at the expense of Lebron and the Cavaliers, despite the Cavaliers posting higher 3PA per game on better 3P%.
 In the 2017–18 season, the Warriors recorded 28.9 3PA on 39.1% efficiency, winning another championship at the expense of the Cavaliers.
 In the 2018–19 season, the Warriors recorded 34.4 3PA per game on 38.5% shooting, but injuries to Kevin Durant and Klay Thompson in the 2019 NBA Finals would mean a 4–2 loss to the Toronto Raptors.
 Durant left the Warriors in the offseason, signing with the Brooklyn Nets.

 2020s: League-wide response

 The emergence of the Golden State Warriors as the most dominant team in the NBA would prompt teams in both the Eastern and Western Conferences to search for and cultivate three-point shooting talent in an effort to compete with the Warriors.
-While none of these teams ever saw the success of the Warriors, their adoption of the three-point offense did improve overall pace and efficiency of NBA basketball, and became a fixture of the league.
+While none of these teams have seen the success of the Warriors, their adoption of the three-point offense increased the overall pace and efficiency of NBA basketball, and became a fixture of the league.
 A number of teams surpassed the Warriors' three-point shooting statistics during their championship runs – most notably the Houston Rockets, led by general manager Daryl Morey, recorded an NBA record 45.4 3PA per game on 35.6% efficiency in the 2018–19 NBA season, and 45.3 3PA per game on 34.5% efficiency in the 2019–20 NBA season.